This is a complete guide to start using the most popular open source test management tool – TestLink.

 Step-1: Click on “Test specification” link on the Desktop.
 It should navigate to the Test specification page of the Project.

-Step-3: Click on create button for the Test suite.
+Step-3: Click on create a button for the Test suite.

 Creating a Testcase

-Testcase contains a sequence of test steps to test a specific scenario, with expected result.
-This section explains how to create a testcase along with test steps.
+Testcase contains a sequence of test steps to test a specific scenario, with an expected result.
+This section explains how to create a test case along with test steps.
 Follow the below steps one by one to create Test cases.